farshidmh/openstack-labs/install/kolla-ansible-multinode.md

 Both options provide ways to set up an all-in-one configuration, each with its benefits and use cases.

-We're going to use the first option, which is **LVM on Distinct Disks**.

-### Cinder LVM configuration
+**Option A - Cinder LVM configuration**

 We are going to use LVM as the backend for Cinder.
 So, we need to create a new volume group for Cinder.

-#### Step A: Identify the disk that you want to use for Cinder.
+_Step A_ Identify the disk that you want to use for Cinder.

 List all available block devices (like hard drives, SSDs, and their partitions) on the system.
 This command provides a structured view which helps in identifying devices by their names, sizes, and mount points.

 ```bash
 lsblk